mjordan/ocr_rest/README.md

 # Overview and Usage

 A simple OCR service over REST.
-A typical workflow is to PUT the image to the server, then GET the OCRed output.
+A typical workflow from a client's perspective would be to PUT the image to the server, then GET the OCRed output, either the plain text version or the marked up HOCR version.
 Clients can then issue a DELETE request to remove the image file from the server.
-The OCR operation is performed during the GET requests, so those requests can take a few seconds to complete.
+The OCR operation is handed off to the Tesseract OCR engine during the GET requests, which can take a few seconds to complete.

 Image files to be OCRed are PUT to the server using requests similar to the following (using curl as an example HTTP agent), which include the path to the file in the request URL:

 ```
-curl -X PUT --data-binary @/path/to/image/file.jpg http://serverhost.example.com/ocr_rest/page/file.jpg
+curl -v -X PUT --data-binary @/path/to/image/file.jpg http://serverhost.example.com/ocr_rest/page/file.jpg
 ```

 To retrieve a plain text representation of the file (indicated by the 'Accept: text/plain' header), issue the following GET request (note that the image filename is appended to the end of the request URL):

 ```
-curl -X GET -v -H 'Accept: text/plain' http://thinkpad/ocr_rest/page/file.jpg
+curl -v -X GET -H 'Accept: text/plain' http://thinkpad/ocr_rest/page/file.jpg
 ```
 This request will return a response to the client with the OCRed text in the response body and a Content-Type response header of 'text/plain;charset=utf-8'.
 To retrieve an [HOCR](http://en.wikipedia.org/wiki/HOCR) representation of the file (indicated by the 'Accept: text/HTML' header), issue the following GET request:

 ```
-curl -X GET -v -H 'Accept: text/HTML' http://thinkpad/ocr_rest/page/file.jpg
+curl -v -X GET -H 'Accept: text/HTML' http://thinkpad/ocr_rest/page/file.jpg
 ```
 This request will return the OCRed text in the response body and a Content-Type response header of 'text/html;charset=utf-8'.